nv-legate/legate/docs/legate/source/developer/dimension_ordering.rst

 ==========

-A dimension ordering is a tuple of dimension indices, listed from the most rapidly changing dimension to the least rapidingly changing one.
+A dimension ordering is a tuple of dimension indices, listed from the most rapidly changing dimension to the least rapidly changing one.
 For example, if we have a 3D store, the dimension ordering ``(1, 0, 2)`` means that the second dimension of the store is the most rapidly changing one.

 Oftentimes, we use the term "Fortran ordering", which corresponds to a dimension ordering where